clintcarter1999/JokesAPI/README.md

 I came across an interesting url with regard to distributed cache in .Net Core applications.
 My quick glimpse of the information shows some powerful ability to add scalability.
 Here is the article:
  -  [https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-3.1](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-3.1)

 **Knowledge Gap:** *I did not have time to research and implement distributed caching.
-However, I consider it important in the design.*
+Looks interesting.*

 ## Logging Consideration
 I decided to use Serilog and log it to a structured logging service (Seq by Datalust).